-On TripAdvisor, Mali's is currently Durban's highest-ranked restaurant across all cuisines - and for good reason.
+In second place on TripAdvisor (both for Indian restaurants and overall) is Mali's.
 Situated inside an unassuming residential house, Mali's sets a simple scene with saffron-colored walls and rustic wicker chairs.
 The focus here is on the service, which is attentive, friendly and endlessly knowledgeable; and on the food, which is crafted with impressive dedication to authentic techniques.
-The menu is vast, but specialises in South Indian staples including dosa, idli (a kind of savory cake), and Chettinad curries.
+The menu is vast, but specializes in South Indian staples including dosa, idli (a kind of savory cake), and Chettinad curries.
 The bar offers local beers and a small selection of South African wines.

 Specialty: Chettinad curries